Bhumika-Kothwal/Binary-Beasts/README.md

 ## Applications
-> It can be used to detect if a driver is drowsy or not during driving and plays alarm if the driver is drowsy resulting in preventing any accidents in near future.
+> It can be used to detect if a driver is drowsy or not during driving and plays alarm if the driver is drowsy resulting in prevention of accidents.

-> It can also be used by students to keep themselves awake while studing as the alarm will wake them up whenever they feel drowsy allowing them to continue their studies without any tension of drowsing off.
+> It can also be used by students to keep themselves awake while studying as the alarm will wake them up whenever they feel drowsy allowing them to continue their studies without any tension of drowsing off.

 ## Future scope